aws-samples/chime-voiceconnector-agent-assist/README.md

 ## Project Overview

-This project provides a frontend user interface to view call trasncritps, customer sentiment analysis, and next best action in near real-time for an ongoing call.
-It also shows integration with Amazon Elastic Search to enable searching thru previous trancritps using keywords or call metadata like To, From and Call-Ids etc.
+This project provides a frontend user interface to view call transcripts, customer sentiment analysis, and next best action in near real-time for an ongoing call.
+It also shows integration with Amazon Elastic Search to enable searching thru previous transcripts using keywords or call metadata like To, From and Call-Ids etc.

 The frontend user interface is comprised of two parts: Active call and search.
-In Active call, agent is able to track the real-time transcription, capture the keyobject and sentiment that are detected through AWS Comprehend.
+In Active call, agent is able to track the real-time transcription, capture the key object and sentiment that are detected through AWS Comprehend.
 In Search, agent can retrieve the transcription and audios by specifying a keyword such as transcription, call detail record, metadata, etc.

 ## Architecture Overview
 ![](images/agent-assist.svg)